-Irritability is drug users could cause them problems at school.
-Sometimes you’re seemingly well behaved suddenly starts shouting at teachers and calling them names without fear of punishment.
-They don’t finish homework and lose motivation to study which is then reflected in their grades.
-‘A’ students can drop to the bottom of the class all because of drugs.
+Irritability in drug users could cause them problems at school.
+Sometimes you’re seemingly well behaved suddenly start shouting at teachers and calling them names without fear of punishment.
+They don’t finish homework and lose motivation to study, which is reflected in their grades.
+‘A’ students can drop to the bottom of the class because of drugs.

-Too many needle marks and cut marks on your child’s and forearm is a sign of a heroin addict.
+Too many needle marks and cut marks on your child’s forearm are signs of a heroin addict.
 Cut marks on the forearm are mainly associated with children who are suicidal and thus cut themselves as a means of escaping reality.
 These kids are also prone to using drugs.

 It could also be linked to psychosis which often leads to uncontrolled hurtful behavior towards oneself.

 Drug users lack the necessary human trait of inhibition.
 This means that they are not able to decipher normal and abnormal behavior.
-Such children will, therefore, do strange things like suddenly laughing at a very random moment or cry even when unprovoked.
+Therefore, such children will do strange things like suddenly laughing at a random moment or crying even when unprovoked.
 The crying may then be followed by laughter.

-Unless your child is usually reserved and shy, then change to such personalities should be investigated as soon as possible.
+Unless your child is usually reserved and shy, changes to such personalities should be investigated as soon as possible.

 Such kids usually don’t like associating with people who aren’t like them.

-You will observe sudden disappearances from the house at very odd hours, locking of doors immediately they enter a room and avoiding all social events that are organized by family.
+You will observe sudden disappearances from the house at odd hours, locking doors immediately after they enter a room, and avoiding all social events the family organizes.

 One of the most significant signs of drug abuse is a drastic change in how someone looks.
 Most kids on drugs show a radical when it comes to ‘looking healthy.’
-An ‘unhealthy’ drug user usually has bloodshot eyes with a change in pupil size which makes them look either sleepy or very attentive.
+An ‘unhealthy’ drug user usually has bloodshot eyes with a change in pupil size, making them look sleepy or very attentive.

-The limbic system also controls part of the taste and so a sudden increase in appetite or drastic decrease in appetite is a red flag for drug abuse.
+The limbic system also controls part of the taste, so a sudden increase in appetite or a drastic decrease in appetite is a red flag for drug abuse.
 Although this is a weak reason to diagnose a child as an addict, it shouldn’t be overlooked.

-Sometimes you won’t be able to tell that your child is doing drugs until they decide to stop using the drugs and then start having withdrawal symptoms.
-Most kids doing drugs often decide to stop using drugs without knowing that there are side effects.
+Sometimes you won’t be able to tell that your child is doing drugs until they decide to stop using the drugs and start having withdrawal symptoms.
+Most kids doing drugs often decide to stop using drugs without knowing that there are side effects to quitting rapidly.

 They do this in hopes that they’ll be able to stay without anyone ever knowing that they tried medications in the first place.

-Drugs such as meth cause severe hallucinations which may even be linked to suicide.
+Drugs such as meth cause severe hallucinations, which may even be linked to suicide.
 Meth especially causes one to imagine that bugs are crawling on them.
-This also leads to hysteria because the feeling doesn’t go away and it drives them crazy.
+This also leads to hysteria because the feeling doesn’t go away and drives them crazy.

 Someone who is withdrawing from alcohol exhibits involuntary tremors and irritability.
-Kids who are abusing alcohol are also more likely to be aggressive.
-Kids on grugs such as heroin also have hallucinations accompanied by paranoia as they can see things that aren’t real.
+Kids who abuse alcohol are also more likely to be aggressive.
+Kids on drugs such as heroin also have hallucinations accompanied by paranoia as they can see things that aren’t real.

-Drugs affect this area but causing the release of hormones which lead to mood swings and drastic change in character.
-As a parent, you may even feel as if you’re living with a stranger in your house.
+Drugs affect this area but cause the release of hormones which lead to mood swings and drastic changes in character.
+As a parent, you may even feel you’re living with a stranger in your house.

-Drugs also cause an increase in irritability, lethargy even when performing the simplest of tasks, lack of motivation, a loss of interest in family and activities involving family members and long hours of hyperactivity followed by no activity at all.
+Drugs also cause irritability, lethargy even when performing the simplest of tasks, lack of motivation, a loss of interest in family and activities involving family members, and long hours of hyperactivity followed by no activity.

-However, emotional changes may vary depending on the type of drug being used.
+However, emotional changes may vary depending on the drug used.
 Drugs such as meth increase a child’s confidence making them outgoing.

 Missing things such as alcohol bottles or cigars are visible signs that your child could have taken your things.
-However most kids are smart and so realizing that a particular small missing object could be a sign of something serious, is very hard.
+However, most kids are smart, so realizing that a small missing object could be a sign of something serious is very hard.
 Missing prescription drugs that can’t be explained could be the first sign of drug abuse.

-Jewelry and expensive valuables could also go missing which is a sign that your child could be selling your things to get money for drugs.
+Jewelry and expensive valuables could also go missing, which is a sign that your child could sell your things to get money for drugs.

 Drugs are expensive, and since kids have close to 0 income, drugs can take up a lot of their extra money.
-If your child suddenly asks for more money frequently and doesn’t offer an explanation on how it’s being spent, then you should probe a little deeper.
+So if your child suddenly asks for more money frequently and doesn’t offer an explanation on how it’s being spent, then you should probe a little deeper.